bluesky/tiled/docs/source/tutorials/navigation.md

     ...
 ```

 Nodes also support efficient list-like access.
-This is useful
+This is useful for quickly
-for efficiently grabbing batches of items, especially if you need to start
+looking at a couple or efficiently grabbing batches of items, especially if you
-from the middle.
+need to start from the middle.

 ```python
 >>> client.keys().first()  # Acces the first key.